-The following two scenarios are examples of the data reporting practice for recipients with a combination of

-HL and NHL.
+The following two scenarios are examples of the data reporting practice for recipients with a combination of HL and NHL.

 Scenario 1: A recipient is being transplanted for active NHL, but has a history of HL that is in remission at the start of the preparative regimen.
-Report the active NHL on the Disease Classification questions, and report HL as a prior malignancy on the Pre-TED Form (Form 2400).
+Report the active NHL on the Disease Classification questions, and report HL as a prior malignancy on the Pre-TED Form (Form 2400) or Pre-CTED (Form 4000).